Advice for an Eco-Friendly Vacation

 If you are a frequent traveler consider investing in a thermostat that can be adjusted via an app or website.
 It’s easy, convenient and you may be surprised at the money you will save!

 If no one will be home to use the toaster then there is no point in leaving it plugged in.
-Leaving lamps, televisions, coffee makers and even the microwave plugged is wasteful.
+Leaving lamps, televisions, coffee makers and even the microwave plugged are wasteful.
 Believe it or not, unplugging small and larger appliances conserves energy and saves on electricity costs since many appliances consume power even when they’re not on.

 You can minimize your carbon footprint while traveling by choosing green methods of transportation.
 This could mean renting a hybrid car or even just a smaller sized vehicle instead of a gas-guzzling SUV or choosing a nonstop flight to reduce the increased fuel consumption made each time an airplane takes off and lands.